Board of Directors

 State Policy Representative

-Pat has served as OAND, State Policy Chair and Board of Dietetics Liaison for 20 years.
-She is the Assistant Professor in Nutrition at Mt.
+Pat has served as OAND, State Policy Chair for more than 20 years.
+She is Assistant Professor, Nutrition at Mt.
 Carmel College of Nursing in Columbus.
-She is a 50 year member of the Academy of Nutrition and Dietetics and an ANDPAC Board Member.
+She is a 50 year member of the Academy of Nutrition and Dietetics.

 State Policy Co Representative